-The process of optimising a business, product, or service for a location-specific search query is known as local SEO.
-Google (and other search engines) determine what results to display a user depending on their IP address (for desktop) and geolocation (for mobile).
-When someone searches for a dentist, car wash, or locksmith in their area, the search engine will show them local businesses that are relevant to their region.
+When someone searches for a dentist, car wash, or locksmith in their area, the search engine will show the local businesses that are relevant to their region.

-Traditional and local SEO both aim to improve your company’s ranks in internet search results so that more people can find, contact, and buy from you.
+Traditional and local SEO both aim to improve your businesses’ ranks in search results so that more people can find, contact, and buy from you.

 Many of the SEO and local SEO approaches are the same.
 Local SEO, on the other hand, employs a variety of strategies to help you connect with local searchers.

 To drive visitors to a website, SEO relies on large-scale generic keywords.